Abdelrahman-Elshahed/financial_news_sentiment_analysis_ranking/README.md

 ## Overview

 This project analyzes financial news articles to determine sentiment (positive, negative, neutral) and ranks companies based on their news sentiment scores.
 By processing real-time news data, the system provides valuable insights for investors and financial analysts to make informed decisions.
 The application architecture supports both local deployment via Docker and cloud deployment through Azure Container Apps for production environments.
+Additionally, the project implements continuous integration through GitHub Actions workflows that automatically run tests on code changes, ensuring code quality and functionality across the entire application.